-When a fire breaks out at a business, there’s little time to stop combustion, flames and smoke.
-Protecting lives and saving property can be easier with a fire-rated door system that compartmentalizes the fire quickly so occupants can exit the building safely.
+In commercial settings, the words “security door” can mean several things.
+It could be an exterior steel door that protects your back entrance.
+It could be a rollup security door for your loading dock.
+Or it could be a fire door, which are required in any commercial setting where everyone doesn’t have direct egress from one space.
+When a fire breaks out at a business, there’s little time to stop the flames and smoke from compromising the health of everyone inside as well as your property.
+Protecting lives and saving property can be easier with a fire-rated security door system that compartmentalizes the fire quickly so occupants can exit the building safely.

 Rolling fireproof doors are one of the best choices for achieving these results.